MohBello/MohBello/README.md

 🐟 **AI in Aquaculture Systems**
 Building models for fish growth prediction, feed optimization, and real-time behavior monitoring using ML and deep learning.

-🌱 **Environmental Intelligence**
-Developing predictive systems that use sensor, satellite, and IoT data to track water quality, nutrient cycling, and ecosystem health.

 📷 **Computer Vision for Aquatic Monitoring**
 Using CNNs and YOLO-based architectures for fish detection, counting, and biomass estimation from underwater video data.